 Yale University is a private Ivy League research university located in New Haven, Connecticut.
-Its endowment of $27.2 billion is managed by the Investments Office, under the guidance of Yale’s Investment Committee and led by Chief Investment Officer David F. Swenson.
+Its endowment is managed by the Investments Office, under the guidance of Yale’s Investment Committee and led by Chief Investment Officer David F. Swenson.

 In the 1970s, Yale established the Advisory Committee on Investor Responsibility and the Corporation Committee on Investor Responsibility to address social responsibility issues.
 The ACIR and CCIR recommend policy to the Yale Corporation, the university’s governing body, and implement approved policy.